Sayali26s/ANN-Final-project/README.md

 Due to its large size, the dataset is not included in this repository.
 You can download it directly from Kaggle using the following link:
 [Rotten Tomatoes Movies and Critic Reviews Dataset.](https://www.kaggle.com/datasets/stefanoleone992/rotten-tomatoes-movies-and-critic-reviews-dataset) rotten_tomatoes_critic_reviews.csv(226.05 MB)

-Once downloaded, place the file in the appropriate directory to use with the code.